 Yarn for Sale

-After our sheep are shorn their fleece is sent off to be washed, carded, dyed, and spun into yarn.
-We have two-ply yarn from Bartlett Yarn’s mill in Harmony, Maine and we have Lopi weight yarn from the Hudson Valley Sheep and Wool company in Red Hook, NY.
-All yarn is available for sale in […]
+After our sheep are shorn, their fleece is sent off to be washed, carded, dyed, and spun into yarn.
+We have two-ply yarn from Bartlett Yarn‘s mill in Harmony, Maine available for sale in the Learning Center, from 9 am – 5 pm daily.
+We also offer a variety of fiber classes for Adults and […]